Nigeria: Healthcare Project, Gure

 Summary of Activities

-- Treatment of patients at the clinic, focusing on Malaria, Maternal Child healthcare, and prenatal care and observation
+Treatment of patients in the clinic focus on Malaria, Maternal Child healthcare, prenatal care and observation.

-- Maternal and Child Health trainings and outreach being conducted for new mothers
+Maternal and Child Health outreach trainings being conducted for new mothers.

 Nigeria has the 4th lowest survival rate of children under five out of 191 countries, a child mortality rate of 140 of 1000, and a maternal mortality rate accounting for 10% of the global burden of maternal deaths.